Right from the time, I could walk, both my parents (also athletic) introduced me to a variety of sports, earliest were gymnastics and soccer.

 From then on I tried every sport imaginable: volleyball, rugby, diving to trail running, triathlon, and cycling.
 I was - still am! - a very competitive person in life and sport.

 My hunger to compete and work towards being the best (even when I was not) was constant and growing each year.
-No matter what sport I did, each one would take me away from what was going on at home or in school and it took me to a fun and safe place.
+No matter what sport I did, each one had the ability to take me away from anything that was going on at home or in school and it took me to a fun and safe place.

 It has always been the competitive force that keeps me coming back for more and I could not possibly imagine my life without sport.
-This is how I realized that being an athlete is my purpose in life.
+This is how I Have come to realize that being an athlete is part of my purpose in life.

 My friends definitely find my success and achievements very cool and support me as much as they can, but no one has a greater understanding of the amount of hard work I put in each day than my family.
 With a busy training and racing schedule, I enjoy and savour the time that I am able to spend with my friends.
 When I do have to miss out on activities they are very understanding that being a high-performance cycling athlete comes with a cost, but without cycling, I would not be the person I am today.